awsdocs/amazon-ec2-user-guide/doc_source/storage-optimized-instances.md

 + Workloads that require access to low\-level hardware features \(for example, Intel VT\) that are not available or fully supported in virtualized environments
 + Applications that require a non\-virtualized environment for licensing or support

+For more information, see [Amazon EC2 I3 Instances](https://aws.amazon.com/ec2/instance-types/i3)\.

 **Topics**
 + [Hardware Specifications](#storage-instances-hardware)
 + [Instance Performance](#storage-performance)